 By Jackie Algon

 Residents have the opportunity to use their own backyards to make an environmental impact by joining the Pollinator Pathway.
-Spearheaded by volunteers from several conservation organizations including NRWA, the program aims to establish pollinator-friendly habitat and food sources for bees, butterflies, hummingbirds and other pollinating insects and wildlife along two continuous corridors in Wilton, and extending north to Ridgefield, east to Weston, and south to Norwalk.
-The pathway is also under way in Redding and New Canaan.
-Three towns in Westchester have joined, including Lewisboro in our Watershed.
+Spearheaded by volunteers from several conservation organizations including NRWA, the program aims to establish pollinator-friendly habitat and food sources for bees, butterflies, hummingbirds and other pollinating insects and wildlife along continuous corridors through the 7 watershed towns and beyond.

 The initiative lifted off in 2017 with a presentation at the Wilton Library about what pollinators are, why they are important and how we can create a positive environment for them.
-Another pollinator panel discussion is taking place in Ridgefield on April 18th.
+On-going plantings and talks continue in the region.
 Come learn which plants to use, where to get them, and how to plant them.
-Join the Pathway by pledging to create a pollinator-friendly space on your property–as small as a container to as large as a meadow–and to use pest management techniques that do not require pesticides to control insects or weeds.
+Check the events page for listings.
+Join the Pathway by pledging to include native plants, creating a pollinator-friendly space on your property–as small as a container to as large as a meadow–and to avoid pesticides and chemical fertilizers.

 While a connected corridor has been earmarked as Pollinator Pathway, all residents are encouraged to participate.
 The initiative is modeled after one started in Norway by a woman who created a “bee highway” through Oslo.

-This effort is coordinated by NRWA, Woodcock Nature Center, Wilton Land Conservation Trust, Wilton Garden Club, Ridgefield Garden Club, Caudatowa Garden Club, Ridgefield Conservation Commission, Ridgefield Library, RACE, NRVT, Norwalk Tree Alliance, Norwalk Tree Advisory Committee, Rowayton Gardeners, Norwalk Land Trust, Norwalk Garden Club, Grace Farms, Redding Land Trust, Highstead, and growing!
+This effort was originally coordinated by NRWA, Woodcock Nature Center, Wilton Land Conservation Trust, Wilton Garden Club, Hudson to Housatonic Partnership, Ridgefield Garden Club, Caudatowa Garden Club, Ridgefield Conservation Commission, Ridgefield Library, RACE, NRVT, Norwalk Tree Advisory Committee, Rowayton Gardeners, Norwalk Land Trust, Norwalk Garden Club, Grace Farms, Redding Land Trust, Redding Garden Club, Weston Garden Club, Sustainable Weston, Highstead, Westchester Land Trust, and growing!